Explore-Share logo and link to home

 If you are a fit, experienced ski-mountaineer seeking a compact, high-altitude crossing of Monte Rosa led by an expert guide, this tour delivers an unforgettable, technically demanding alpine experience.

-If you’re ready for an unforgettable high-altitude adventure across the Monte Rosa range — eight 4000 m summits, five days of pure alpine immersion, and world-class guiding — join us on the Spaghetti ski-tour and experience one of the most spectacular ski-mountaineering traverses in the Alps.
+If you’re ready for an unforgettable high-altitude adventure across the Monte Rosa range — eight 4000 m summits, four days of pure alpine immersion, and world-class guiding — join us on the Spaghetti ski-tour and experience one of the most spectacular ski-mountaineering traverses in the Alps.

 Price includes